Seeed-Studio/wiki-documents/docs/Edge/reTerminal-DM/Node-Red/reTerminal-DM-Node-Red-RS485.md

 # Getting start with Modbus Node on reTerminal DM

-You can find more infomation in the [Modbus Node-RED](https://flows.nodered.org/node/node-red-contrib-modbus) page.
+You can find more information in the [Modbus Node-RED](https://flows.nodered.org/node/node-red-contrib-modbus) page.

 If you are using Senscraft Edge OS you can skip the modbus node installation steps and go to the [how to use Modbus Node with reTerminal DM](#how-to-use-modbus-node-with-retermianl-dm)